fuvizzo/seatcode-coede-/README.md

 I used a new UserList data structure to optimize and improve the behavior of immer patches.
 The json-server does not work well with non array data structure thus not all the REST APIs provided by the json-server have the expected behaviour.

-It's fine in the end because I just wanted to play a bit with Immer patches
+It's fine in the end because I just wanted to play a bit with Immer patches and this was just an evolution of a code challenge I was given to work on.

 # Getting Started with Create React App